 - sexual orientation.

 Here we delve into some of the protected characteristics in more detail and highlight the action being taken and some of the initiatives in place to help improve matters.
+To find out what schemes, initiatives and networks are available at your preferred firms or current workplace conduct some research and look at organisation websites and social media channels.
+Speak to current trainees, solicitors and partners or contact the HR department.

 A disability could be physical or invisible, such as mental illness.
-Lawyers with disabilities can face discrimination at the recruitment stage due to a lack of understanding and a fear as to what their disability will entail and often have to deal with struggles relating to the accessibility of facilities and reasonable adjustments.
+Lawyers with disabilities can face discrimination at the recruitment stage due to a lack of understanding and a fear as to what their disability will entail, and they often have to deal with struggles relating to the accessibility of facilities and reasonable adjustments.

 Free to join and open to all solicitors and their allies, the Lawyers with Disabilities Division (LDD) aims to promote equal opportunities within the sector for people with disabilities.
 Made up of law students, practicing solicitors, paralegals, law lecturers and retired solicitors, it provides mentoring and work experience opportunities for its members and can even help candidate's secure training contracts.

 A number of firms have signed up to The Valuable 500, an initiative to encourage 500 national and multinational organisations to help change and unlock the social and economic value of people living with disabilities across the world.
-Here are some of the firms who have committed to putting disability inclusion on their business leadership agenda:
+Here are some of the law firms who have committed to putting disability inclusion on their business leadership agenda:

 - Addleshaw Goddard